abhishekshahane/abhishekshahane/README.md

  I’m currently learning ReactJS(as well as GO), and hoping to relearn SQL because I forgot:(
  <br></br>
- I know these technologies: Python, HTML, CSS, JavaScript, C++, Flask(basics), ReactJS and Git.
+ I know these languages/technologies: Python, HTML, CSS, JavaScript, C++, Flask(basics), ReactJS and Git.
  <br></br>
  Ask me about HTML and CSS or C / C++, I might be able to help you with those.
  How to reach me: